nived1967/Clock/README.md

 # Clock
-Website showing the day , date and time
+Website showing the current day , date and time